d0vgan/TagsView/TagsView_Readme.txt

   Show tooltips
   - TagsView shows tooltips in its TreeView and ListView.

+  Represent nested scopes as nested tree nodes
+  - When checked, TagsView always represents the scope of "X.Y.Z" or "X::Y::Z" as nested tree items:
+        X        // node
+        `- Y     // subnode
+           `- Z  // leaf
+    When unchecked, TagsView may create unnested tree items:
+        X        // node
+        X.Y      // node
+          `- Z   // leaf

+  DblClick expands/collapses tree nodes
+  - When left mouse button is double-clicked, the tree node under the mouse cursor is expanded or collapsed.

   Esc sets the focus to Editor
   - When Esc is pressed in TagsView, the focus goes to the Editor's editing window.
     (Note: you can always use Ctrl+BackSpace to clear the TagsView's filter).